Citroën: Previous CEOs

+Advertising

+Citroën was the first to write in the sky with an airplane.
+On 4 October 1922, during the opening of the Auto Show, a plane traced the word "Citroën" in smoke letters across the Paris sky.

+The firm also contracted Jean Giraud to launch a promotion comic strip for its sales force, several years before 1987.

 Awards

 Citroën was recognised in the 1999 Car of the Century competition as producing the third most influential car of the 20th century, the Citroën DS, behind the Ford Model T and BMC Mini.

 Citroën has produced three winners of the 50-year-old European Car of the Year award, and many rated second or third place.

 Citroën has produced one winner of the United States Motor Trend Car of the Year award – the original Car of the Year designation, which began in 1949.
 This was especially significant because this award used to be only given to cars designed and built in the United States.

 Citroën has produced eight Auto Europa winners in 28 years, since 1987.
 Auto Europa is the prize awarded by the jury of the Italian Union of Automotive Journalists (UIGA), which annually celebrates the best car produced at least at 10,000 units in the 27 countries of the European Union: Citroën XM (1990), Citroën ZX (1992), Citroën Xantia (1994), Citroën Xsara Picasso (2001), Citroën C5 (2002), Citroën C3 (2003), Citroën C4 (2005) and Citroën DS4 (2012).

+In 2023, Citroën won the 'Sustainability Initiative Award' of the year at the Auto Trader New Cars Awards 2023.

 Motorsport

 Citroën Racing, previously known as Citroën Sport and before that as Citroën Competitions, is the division responsible for Citroën's own sporting activities.
 It is a successful winning competitor in the World Rally Championship and in the World Touring Car Championship.

+In 2019, Citroën announced its withdrawal from the World Rally Championship (WRC).